 Access Control

-Limit access to data and systems based on the principle of least privilege.
-Grant employees only the access they need to perform their job functions.
-According to Gartner, 70% of organizations use privileged access management tools, highlighting the importance of access control.
+Control data and system access under the principle of minimal privilege.
+Grant access only to the data needed by employees to perform their work.
+According to Gartner, 70% of organizations use privileged access management tools, implicitly confirming the importance of access control.

 Cyber Insurance